wirl-ice/SigLib/Sphinx/tutorial.rst

 Welcome to the tutorial sections of the SigLib documentation!
 This section gives a brief overview of how to use the Metadata, Util, Database, and Image functions via SigLib and its config file, or in a custom way via qryDatabase.

+**NOTE**: These tutorials are out of date and will need to be updated in the future!
+Please do not rely on them.

 Basic SigLib Setup
 ------------------